Hadryan/Spotify-DS4Business/README.md

 By allocating resources to develop templates and proactively promoting these songs to advertisers, TikTok can position itself as a frontrunner in capitalizing on music trends.
 This repository includes our models and data collection efforts, which have been instrumental in shaping this strategic approach for TikTok's growth and profitability.

-### Conclusion

-This approach could result in cost savings through favorable licensing deals, and it positions TikTok as a frontrunner in staying ahead of music trends.
-The report concludes with the top three songs identified through the model, encouraging TikTok to allocate resources for the development of templates and promote these songs to maintain a competitive edge in the short video advertising landscape.

-For a more detailed understanding of the report, please refer to the full document.
+For a more detailed understanding of the project, please refer to the full document.
     <p>Access the full report <a href="https://drive.google.com/file/d/1UquBALbzg0qSSMq6s6MbU8q8AGBImekn/view?usp=sharing" target="_blank">here</a>.</p>
     <p>View the presentation deck <a href="https://drive.google.com/file/d/1cO5uCr-ZQxDnvKbBK8f9imvxQilA1QU9/view?usp=sharing" target="_blank">here</a>.</p>